ohbm/osr2020/watch.md

 And on twitter @OhbmOpen #OHBM #OSR #WatchParty &lt;need to think of a way of identifying each talk.?&gt;

-On mattermost - general chat about remote participation. &lt;needs a new channel&gt;
+On Mattermost - general chat about remote participation. &lt;needs a new channel&gt;

 <div id='schedule'></div>
 ## What is happening when